pjfifi/Civilizational_Risk-Assessment_System/README.md

 pip install -r requirements.txt

 Place your raw data:
 Put your raw data files (e.g., CSV, JSON) into the data/raw/ directory.
 The data_processing.py module will be set up to read from here.
-Ensure you have data for syndromic surveillance, weather/climate, and mobility if you plan to use those features.
+Ensure you have data for environmental, economic, governance, and social cohesion factors.

 How to Run
 To execute the entire pipeline, from data processing to model evaluation: